erizov/Professor/semester_6/lecture_31_mlops/model_monitoring/README.md

 ## Introduction

-Model Monitoring is model monitoring is a fundamental algorithm.
+Model Monitoring is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Model Monitoring is essential for building performant and scalable applications.